Funeral for Johnny and Matthew Gaudreau to be held in Delaware County Monday

 MEDIA, Pa.
 (CBS) -- Brothers and star hockey players Johnny and Matthew Gaudreau will be laid to rest during a funeral service in Delaware County, Pennsylvania, next week.

 The service is set to take place at St. Mary Magdalen Catholic Church in Media on Monday, Sept.
-9. According to obituaries for Johnny and Matthew Gaudreau, the funeral service will be livestreamed on nhl.com/bluejackets.
+9. According to obituaries for Johnny and Matthew Gaudreau, the private funeral service is for friends and family members, but will be livestreamed on CBS News Philadelphia and on nhl.com/bluejackets.

 The Gaudreau brothers grew up in Carneys Point Township in New Jersey, where they played hockey at Gloucester Catholic High School before going on to play for Boston College.